202320614020/ECG_signal_analysis/README.md

 📦 Dataset
 The dataset used in this project is downloaded via KaggleHub and includes:

-mitbih_train.csv

-mitbih_test.csv
+-mitbih_train.csv
+-mitbih_test.csv

 Each row in the dataset represents a heartbeat signal (187 data points) followed by a label (class).

 ⚙️ Workflow
-Download and Load Dataset
+1) Download and Load Dataset
 Uses kagglehub to download and load ECG signals into pandas DataFrames.

-Data Visualization
+2) Data Visualization
 Plots a sample ECG signal and detects R-peaks using scipy.signal.find_peaks.

-Feature Extraction
+3) Feature Extraction
 For each signal, 4 key features are extracted:

-Root Mean Square (RMS)
+-Root Mean Square (RMS)

-Mean
+-Mean

-Standard Deviation
+-Standard Deviation

-Number of R-peaks
+-Number of R-peaks

-Preprocessing
+4)Preprocessing

-The feature matrix is scaled using StandardScaler.
+-The feature matrix is scaled using StandardScaler.

-Labels are binarized for multi-class ROC analysis.
+-Labels are binarized for multi-class ROC analysis.

-Model Training and Evaluation
+5)Model Training and Evaluation
 Trains and evaluates the following models:

-Logistic Regression
+-Logistic Regression

-Support Vector Machine (SVM)
+-Support Vector Machine (SVM)

-Decision Tree
+-Decision Tree

-Random Forest
+-Random Forest

-Multi-Layer Perceptron (MLP)
+-Multi-Layer Perceptron (MLP)

 For each model:

-Accuracy and classification report are printed.
+-Accuracy and classification report are printed.

-Confusion matrix is visualized with seaborn heatmaps.
+-Confusion matrix is visualized with seaborn heatmaps.

-ROC curves are plotted for each class (if supported by the model).
+-ROC curves are plotted for each class (if supported by the model).

 📊 Output
-Confusion matrices for all models
+-Confusion matrices for all models

-ROC curves per class
+-ROC curves per class

-Performance comparison across five classifiers
+-Performance comparison across five classifiers

+🛠️ Requirements
+pip install pandas numpy matplotlib seaborn scikit-learn scipy kagglehub

+📁 Project Structure
+.
+├── ecg_classifier.py       # Main script
+└── README.md               # Project explanation

+🚀 Future Work
+Use deep learning models (e.g., CNNs) for raw signal classification

+Explore time-series specific features (e.g., wavelet transforms)

+Real-time classification in a medical application